michaelmayer-hpe/Labs/Git/Base.md

 The left-hand side menu now displays project-related entries.
 Take some time to discover all of them, and navigate in the project.
 In particular, but not exclusively, give a look to the **Files** of the project, the **Commits** list (from there, don't miss the **Network** graph!), and then **Issues** and **Merge Requests**.

-## Loacally clone Awesome Project
+## Locally clone Awesome Project

 In order to get access to git repositories managed by GitLab, you need to configure an SSH key in your account.

 To achieve that, access your Profile configuration page.
 From the **Dashboard**, you have a direct access to your **Profile settings** on the left-hand side menu.
 Once you are there, you will find an entry called **SSH Keys** menu.
 Click there, and follow the instructions.

-During git operations, GitLab indentifies the user based on the email address configured in git.
+During git operations, GitLab identifies the user based on the email address configured in git.
 Knowing that, it is very important that your user name and email address are correctly configured.
 You can verify that by running:

 ```
 git config --global user.name